| Dr. Minor is often a contributor to the opinion page

 is sensing that all things are connected.”
 I have

 never met anyone more charismatic.
+During a

 break in that workshop, a rabbi told me that Kreiner